vemonet/rdflib-endpoint/README.md

 ### 🛣️ Deploy as a router to include in an existing API

 Deploy your SPARQL endpoint as an `APIRouter` to include in an existing `FastAPI` API.
-The `SparqlRouter` constructor takes the same arguments as the `SparqlEndpoint`.
+The `SparqlRouter` constructor takes the same arguments as the `SparqlEndpoint`, apart from `enable_cors` which needs be enabled at the API level.

 ```python
 from fastapi import FastAPI